MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/custom-reports/database-schema.md

 ## Accessing Database

-The following are the two ways to access the MCT Database:
+The following are the two ways to access the CT Database:

 ### Method 1: Using Connection string